wiloon/blog/content/post/archive-0/2012-07-05-jvm-http-proxy.md

 SETTINGS

 Use one of the methods below for your JVM proxy settings.
 Try an alternate method if any particular method does not work.
 In most cases, you should not require any change the pre-compiled Java code for proxy settings.
-JVM’s environment settings should be enough to fix this problem.
+JVM's environment settings should be enough to fix this problem.

 Command Line JVM Settings